 Abstract

-The different soil microbes play a significant role in carbonyl sulphide (COS) fluxes within terrestrial ecosystems.
-Therefore, it is important to evaluate their contribution in order to use COS as a proxy for ecosystem primary gross production.
+Soil microbes play a significant role in carbonyl sulphide (COS) fluxes within terrestrial ecosystems.
+Therefore, it is important to evaluate their contribution in order to use COS as a proxy for ecosystem gross primary production.
 Several parameters can affect soil COS fluxes, such as temperature, pH, moisture, and light.
 This study is focused on a better understanding of microbial diversity and activity in soil influenced by light, with a special spotlight on photoautotrophic organisms and how they shape microbial communities.
-Our goals were (1) to describe the effect of light on photoautotrophic community composition, (2) to assess whether shifts in phototrophs community composition affect heterotrophic community composition, and (3) to evaluate whether changes in the composition of microbial communities would have important repercussions on soil COS fluxes.
+Our goals were (1) to describe the effect of light on photoautotrophic community composition, (2) to assess whether shifts in phototroph community composition affect heterotrophic community composition, and (3) to evaluate whether changes in the composition of microbial communities would have important repercussions on soil COS fluxes.
 For the experiment, four soils with different physicochemical properties were sampled and incubated to stimulate the development of native soil phototrophs.
 Light treatments were applied to the soils, by incubating them either in light or dark.
 Microbial communities in these soils were looked at through metabarcoding analysis.
 We found that light systematically influenced the composition of phototrophic communities, and that these changes were potentially correlated with the development of bacteria and fungi that were either parasitic or able to benefit from an abundance of resources in their environment (i.e., copiotrophic organisms).
 Many classes of microbes were associated with COS fluxes, including some already mentioned in previous studies for their important role such as Actinobacteria or Leotiomycetes.
 We conclude that light has the potential to shape soil microbial communities and that this effect is not limited to phototrophic organisms, thereby influencing the regulation of COS fluxes in soils.